Lande21/RolandeU.github.io/README.md

 LAST DAY OF WORK TOMORROW .....

 My daily Routine:
-- Woke up , I thank GOD, Talked to Roro and MOM :)
+- Woke up , I thank GOD, Talked to Roro and MOM on call :)
-- Pray and had some H2O, 9:00-5:30p, called my sisters
+- Pray and had some H2O, i went to aLDI
 - Day 7/27 PP a solid 8/10, 9.1/10
 - I gotta e-mail the school financial office...
 - Gotta buy some house materials, i did